Meet the Staff

 Mrs Lynne Roberts.
 Teaching Assistant.

-Hi, my name is Mrs Roberts and I am a teaching assistant in Year 1.
+Hi, my name is Mrs Roberts and I am a teaching assistant working in Reception, Year 2 and Year 5.
 I live in Frodsham with my husband and two children who both attend Manor House School.
 It is an absolute pleasure to work in such a wonderful school.

 There are so many events at Manor House to look forward to during the year, however my favourite would have to be the Infant Nativity.
 My favourite books when I was growing up were ‘The Worst Witch’ series, full of fun, mischief and magic.